 Papers in the kitchen can get unruly quickly, especially with a family of four with two school-age kids.
 So, each Sunday, I go through my accordion folder and pull papers that correspond to the up-in-coming week.
 Papers for doctors and papers that describe events or activities for that particular week are placed in order on the counter.
-No matter how hard I try, the papers would get disorganized or tossed on the floor accidently.
+No matter how hard I tried, the papers would get disorganized or tossed on the floor accidently.
 So, I decided to cut the clutter on my counter by creating a current week paper sorter.

 How to Create a Current Week Paper Sorter

 It was easy.
 I took off the top by sliding the top of the clothespin from the spring.
 I could stain the entire pin. =)

-I then added the arrows to the day because it was harder to notice which way the clothes pins opened.
+I then added the arrows to the day because it was harder to notice which way the clothespins opened.

 What do you think?
 Please leave a comment!